voidstar78/DestinyHunter/README.md

 PET CONTROLS
 ============

-NOTE: If playing on a laptop that has no NUMPAD, I apologies for the inconvenience (you might consider trying the C64 version instead, since the C64 has no KEYPAD either)
+NOTE: If playing on a laptop that has no NUMPAD, I apologies for the inconvenience (you might consider trying the C64 version instead, since the C64 has no KEYPAD either; or try some "remapping" features of your system).
+The limited memory and performance of the PET does make it impractical to simutaneously support a variety of keyboard configurations.
+If you would prefer a different configuration, the source is available for making a custom build :)

 SPACE    = FIRE ARROW  (must have some arrows collected.
 When run out of arrows, spirits will gift another set - but you must go collect them)